 After You Have Been Hurt On the Job, Call the Attorneys of Schmidt Kramer

 Most people never anticipate being hurt on the job, so many are lost when it comes to filing a workers’ compensation claim.
-If you have been hurt at work, put our experience to work for you; the Pennsylvania workers’ compensation attorneys of Schmidt Kramer are here to protect your rights and help you get back on your feet.
+If you have been hurt at work, put our experience to work for you; the York workers’ compensation attorneys of Schmidt Kramer are here to protect your rights and help you get back on your feet.

 To schedule your consultation with us today, simply call one of our Harrisburg area offices, or fill out our short online contact form to be connected with our firm.